Art Business Info. for Artists

 CREATE A TIMELINE

-Work out deadlines (allowing for contingencies) for:
+Work out deadlines (AFTER allowing for time for contingencies) for:

 • artwork completed and ready to hang